danlevimb/automated-data-resilience-framework/docs/architecture/end-to-end-workflow.md

 The framework executes a complete recovery validation cycle by orchestrating backup artifacts, restore logic, and data-level verification into a deterministic workflow.

-The following steps describe the end-to-end execution model:

 ---

 ### 1. Backup Generation